JoanValiente/1-OTycoon/README.md

 Our game is based on the referendum that was organized in Catalonia on October 1st, 2017.
 The objective is to organize an electoral college so that citizens can vote while preventing rioters from stopping it.

+# Download the latest version of 1-0 Tycoon here
+Link to our repository here

 ### Types of agents

 In the game, there are different characters with different behavior.